crums-io/stowkwik/README.md

 easy-to-understand way.
 (I had to add a lot of comments as I revisited this in order to remember what I had already done.)

 Oct.
-6 2019: Pushing to make HexPath a drop-in replacement for FilepathGenerator so that it'll scale to whatever the file system can handle.
+6 2019: Pushing to make `HexPath` a drop-in replacement for `FilepathGenerator` so that it'll scale to whatever the file system can handle.

+Oct.
+12 2019: Working on a `java.util.Splitarator` that supports streaming files mananged under a `HexPath` instance.
+This is complicated by the fact there are multiple possible directory paths for a given hash value since `HexPath` grows the directory structure as more objects are dropped in.